Sage

 General:

-Most people know Saliva officinalis as the most common of all the garden varieties of sage.
+Most people know Salvia officinalis as the most common of all the garden varieties of sage.
 There are many varieties of Salvia, with up to 900 known species.
 Many of the more common herbaceous sage species also have different cultivars.
 Salvia varieties are very hardy, colourful and make a lovely addition to the garden, just to enjoy their natural beauty.
 In addition to their wonderful aroma, many have bright flowers and colourful foliage.
 Sage has many other benefits and while most serious gardeners realise this, sage is often not used to its full potential.
 The Latin word salvere means ‘to be saved’ and this reflects the wide ranges of medicinal uses for the many varieties of Salvia.

 Specific